usnistgov/BF/content/en/Info/BF Classes/_MEM/MMN.md

 	</tr>
 	<tr>
 			<td>   Dangling Pointer </td>
-	<td>Dangling Pointer fault/error – Still holds the address of its successfully deallocated object (e.g., a pointer to a freed heap object or a returned by a function address of a stack object).</td>
+	<td>Dangling Pointer fault/error – Still holds the address of its successfully deallocated object (e.g., a pointer to a freed heap object or address of a stack object returned by a function).</td>
 	</tr>
 	<tr>
-			<td>Size Error</td>
+			<td>Type Error</td>
-	<td>Size Fault/Error type – The object size in use is wrong.</td>
+	<td>Type Fault/Error type – The set or range of allowed values is wrong or the operations allowed on them are wrong, or the tyep size in use is wrong.</td>
 	</tr>
 	<tr>
-			<td>   Not Enough Memory </td>
+			<td>   Insufficient Size </td>
-	<td>Not Enough Memory fault/error – The allocated memory is too little for the data it should store.</td>
+	<td>Insufficient Size fault/error – The allocated memory is too little for the data it should store.</td>
 	</tr>
 	<tr>
 			<td>Memory Corruption/Disclosure Final Error</td>